kpaede/Verovio-Music-Renderer/README.md

 The plugin currently has the following features:
 - Rendering MEI, MusicXML, ABC, PAE, Humdrum, CMME, GABC, and Volpiano notation dynamically from files in the Obsidian folder (relative paths) and URLs (absolute paths) and also directly from code blocks.
 - Converting these formats to MEI via the Obsidian Command Palette.
-- A side panel where you can edit your musical code (with syntax highlighting for XML and MEI).
-You can click on a rendered note and it will jump to the right line of code.
-(Only works for MEI code directly from the code block, not for linked files.)
+- A side panel where you can edit musical code with XML and MEI syntax highlighting.
+For MEI, the rendered score and the code editor are linked in both directions: clicking a rendered element jumps to its XML line, and clicking an XML line selects the matching SVG element.
 - A download button for the rendered SVG file (the toolbar is visible when hovering the mouse over the rendered music).
 - A settings menu to adjust various rendering options (including an automatic dark mode and highlight color).
 - Sound playback of the rendered music.